 Our school’s recent performance can be viewed on the Ofsted Compare School Performance site by clicking the link below.

 SIAMS inspection focuses on the impact of the Church school's Christian vision on pupils and adults.
 This involves looking at the school’s Christian vision, the provision the school makes because of this vision and how effective this provision is in enabling all pupils to flourish.
 Church schools will employ a variety of strategies and styles appropriate to, and reflective of, their particular context in order to be distinctively and effectively Christian in their character and ethos.
 SIAMS inspectors therefore do not look for a set template of what a Church school should be like, but rather take the particular context of the school into account and base their evaluation on the outcomes rather than the process.

 The Evaluation Schedule has one inspection question: how effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?

 One overall grade is awarded reflecting the contribution of these strands to the flourishing of pupils and adults in a Church school.
 In addition a standalone grade is awarded in all schools for collective worship.

-The latest SIAMS report for our school can be viewed from following PDF link below.
+The latest SIAMS report for our school can be viewed from following PDF link above.

-At our school we track your child's attainment and progress from Reception right through to Year 6.
+At Southborough C of E primary School we track each child's attainment and progress from Reception right through to Year 6.